socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 a.k.a.
 Architecture Specification and Documentation

 ### Context
-"Effektive Softwarearchitekturen" (@Starke:2015) explains that any architecture design (and early solution strategy in particular) is about *structure* and *technology*.
+Software architecture books such as "Software Architecture in Pratice" (@Bass:2012) or the German "Effektive Softwarearchitekturen" (@Starke:2015) explains that any architecture design (and early solution strategy in particular) is about *structure* and *technology*.

-This desire for structure can be met by identification of candidate components and their continuous refinement, starting with "big" [architectural decisions](DPR-ArchitecturalDecisionCapturing.md) for instance about logical [layers](https://wiki.hsr.ch/APF/files/Layers.pdf), [Client/Server Cuts (CSCs)](http://www.objectarchitects.de/ObjectArchitects/papers/Published/ZippedPapers/renzel.pdf) and architectural styles such as Client/Server (and/or service-oriented architecture).
+This desire for structure can be met by identification of candidate components and their continuous refinement, starting with "big" [architectural decisions](DPR-ArchitecturalDecisionCapturing.md) for instance about logical [layers](https://wiki.hsr.ch/APF/files/Layers.pdf), [Client/Server Cuts (CSCs)](http://www.objectarchitects.de/ObjectArchitects/papers/Published/ZippedPapers/renzel.pdf) and architectural styles such as client/server and/or [(micro-)service-oriented architectures](https://ozimmer.ch/patterns/2020/07/06/MicroservicePositions.html). <!-- styles, patterns, reference architectures -->

-Technology concepts are designed/decided via styles, patterns, reference architectures, frameworks, component containers and deployments (for instance, Spring Boot and Docker running in a public cloud).
+Furthermore, technology concepts also have to be decided: middleware and frameworks such as component containers, communication protocols and message exchange formats, cluster and deployment managers (for instance, Spring Boot and Docker running in a public cloud).

+The [arc42 website](https://docs.arc42.org/section-4/) suggests a table format to capture these early decisions; complementary to that, the overall architecture and selected parts should also be visualized to accommodate the information needs of the different types of stakeholders. <!-- TODO link to MRM/SOAD meta issue blog post when there -->

 ### Goal and Purpose (When to Use and When not to Use)